-In 2021, ProPublica is launching a six-person reporting unit based in Phoenix to cover the Southwest, including Arizona, New Mexico, Nevada, Utah and possibly Colorado.
-Many of these states are among the fastest-growing in the nation, and we have ongoing collaborations with many local news organizations in this region.
+ProPublica’s seven-person reporting unit based in Phoenix covers the Southwest, including Arizona, Colorado, New Mexico, Nevada and Utah.
+Many of these states are among the fastest-growing in the country, and the region is experiencing rapid changes to the climate, economy, demographics and other trends that will shape the nation’s future.
 Read our coverage from this region.

 In 2019, ProPublica and the Texas Tribune embarked on a first-of-its-kind collaboration to publish investigative reporting for and about Texas.
 Our jointly operated, 11-person investigative reporting unit invests more than $1.6 million a year into critical accountability and watchdog journalism.
 Both organizations publish the team’s stories, which are distributed for free to news organizations in Texas and beyond.
 Read our coverage.

 As a New York-based news organization, we have also long covered accountability issues in our own backyard.
 Our past work has investigated issues of police accountability, how New York City landlords sidestep tenant protections, problems with DNA testing techniques used by the city’s medical examiner, and how a housing program for mentally ill New Yorkers has proven unsafe and sometimes deadly.
 Our collaboration with the New York Daily News on abuses in the New York City Police Department’s enforcement of nuisance abatement actions won the 2017 Pulitzer Prize for public service.